In January 2011, Miami Law’s Human Rights and Immigration Clinics began working on various projects to stop deportations to Haiti.

 The Human Rights and Immigration Clinics recently contributed to a "shadow report" submitted to the United Nations Human Rights Committee in anticipation of the upcoming review of the United States' compliance with the International Covenant on Civil and Political Rights (ICCPR) in Geneva in October 2013.

 Click here to read the shadow report on U.S. Deportations to Haiti.
+In February 2014, the clinic submitted an update to their original shadow report.
+Click here to read the update on U.S. Deportations to Haiti.

 The Inter-American Commission on Human Rights held a formal working meeting on deportations to Haiti on November 3, 2012.
 On November 16, 2012, the commission issued a press release stating: